pierrefdz/pierrefdz.github.io/_news/new11.md

 ---
-date: 2023-07-26
+date: 2023-09-17
 ---

-New preprint on arXiv [*Three Bricks to Consolidate Watermarks for LLMs*](publications/threebricks/).
+Our work on text watermarking [*Three Bricks to Consolidate Watermarks for LLMs*](publications/threebricks/) is accepted at WIFS!